Khosuke/holbertonschool-printf/README.md

 # project printf

-The functions _printf() produce output according to a format as described below.
+The functions **_printf()** produce output according to a format as described below.
 The _printf function write output to stdout, the standard output stream.
 It should always return the length of the format.
+If an error occured with the format, it will return -1.

 ## Compilation